 Finally, we arrived at our evacuation point: a spot facing a statue of Vietnam’s 6th Century military hero Tran Hung Dao.
 A helipad had been created atop a building, but the South Vietnamese navy had placed a 50-caliber machine gun on the top of a building next door.
 It was decided the machine gun might be used against departing U.S. choppers.
 So that evacuation point was abandoned.

 I made my way to the U.S. Embassy, thinking that might be an option for catching a chopper out.
 It was surrounded by thousands of furious Vietnamese demanding to be let inside the embassy compound.
-There was no way I was going to push my way through that mob.
+There was no way I would push my way through that mob.

 I trudged down Hai Ba Trung Street.
 The temperature was already close to 100 degrees, and my shirt was soaked through with sweat.
 Eventually, I made my way to an alternate evacuation point—the University of Maryland’s Saigon Education Center.
 It was padlocked.
 I waited.
 Finally, at 12:20 p.m., two olive drab buses arrived, and I climbed aboard along with about 60 other members of the Saigon press corps.